 - To establish a business within the ANU all that is needed is a simple publication of your business entity with little cost as compared to creating a business in the world of the United States where licensing and permit fees, taxes, and submission to regulations that take the control out of your hands and places it into the hands of a third party.

 - You can create virtually an unlimited revenue stream without the intervention or taxation of third party regulators such as the IRS, city, state, federal, etc. Where only the obligations of the contract govern the parties.

 - Because the ANU adheres to the amended Articles of Association, Public Law formerly known as the Universal Declaration of Human Rights LINK, and sub-Union Constitution and By-laws, it ensures that business disputes have a proper venue for fair resolution called settlement boards.

 - In essence, as a business owner within the ANU you will finally see that your revenue is reflective of the amount of labor invested.
 The law is designed to protect and grow your business not profit from it.

 ANU officers are American Nationals elected by members to serve on the Great Council every two years.
 Each elected officer swears an oath or affirms to uphold the responsibilities of their office and submits a Letter of Acceptance and Acknowledgement.
 This acceptance and acknowledgement ensures that each officer is lawfully obligated to perform and eliminates corruption by holding the violators of those duties liable.

-We generally meet via the Zoom online conference platform in room #778-307-2021 on Wednesday, Thursday, Friday, and Saturday from 7 pm Central until 9 pm Central, but hours are subject to change.
+We generally meet via the Zoom online conference platform in room #646-796-7795 on Tuesday, Wednesday, Thursday, and Friday from 7 pm UTC -6 until 9 pm UTC -6, but hours are subject to change.

 Interested in attending our Weekly Assembly Meeting?